jithup17/Headquarter-Selection/README.md

 HQ2 Analysis_Documentation v1.0.docx: Detailed documentation of the analysis methodology, data sources, and findings.

 Python script: The script used for data scraping in the secondary analysis.

+uszips : Zip File to map zipcodes to latitude and longitude.